 Cost-to-serve modelling across IT, operations, and managed services.
 We identify where structural inefficiency is embedded in the operating model rather than in individual line items, and build a roadmap for sustainable cost reduction that does not reverse when the initial audit attention fades.
 Benchmarked against industry comparators and our own delivery model.

 A good cost audit does not just find the waste.
-It gives you the evidence to act on it, the structure to prevent it recurring, and a clear line from saving to P&L.
+It gives you the evidence to act on it, the structure to prevent it recurring, the controls to keep AI spend accountable, and a clear line from saving to P&L.

 Every identified saving quantified, categorised, and prioritised.
 Cloud waste by service and account.
 Licence waste by vendor and user group.
 Operational inefficiency by process and contract.
 Structured so the CFO can read it, the CTO can action it, and the board can settle it against the investment thesis.